Drew Kirk: Reception

 Viewers voted Drew the second Best Male Under 30 and the second Sexiest Male in the 1999 Neighbours.com Awards.
+For his portrayal of Drew, Paris won Best Aussie Actor at the 2000 Australian Inside Soap Awards.
 In June 2002, Drew came fourth in a poll run by Newsround to find viewer's favourite Neighbours character.
 He received 11.57% of the vote.

+Of the character's debut, the Herald Suns Colin Vickery observed: "Neighbours gets a hunky new resident tomorrow night.
+He's virile young mechanic Andrew (Drew) Kirk and Ramsay St's female hearts are in a flutter."
+Vickery also branded the character a "heart-throb".
 A writer for the BBC's website said Drew's most notable moments were "Finally marrying Libby.
 The birth of his son Ben.
 Rescuing Lolly from a fire.
 Being killed."

 A Virgin Media contributor included Drew in their feature on "Soap's most tragic deaths", they said "Even if you didn't shed a tear when Neighbours hottie Drew died after falling off his horse in his hometown of Oakey, nothing could have stopped the emotions when his wife Libby sang at his funeral a few days later."
+Of Drew exit, Cameron Adams from the Herald Sun quipped "Erinsborough isn't big enough for two hotties, so with Blair now on Ramsay St, it's time for Dan Paris (Drew) to exit."
+Remarking on how quick the character's departure occurs, The Daily Telegraph's Darren Devlyn stated "It's rare that a soap will dispense with one of its key characters within one episode.
+Dead and buried in 30 minutes."
+He thought Drew's death would be "a quick, sharp shock to viewers".

-A reporter for the Daily Record was less than impressed by Drew's return, saying "The Erinsborough-based soap has been accused of having far-fetched storylines – and it outdoes itself this week as, in an X Files style plot, Steph continues to have dreams of Drew, Libby's long-dead husband."
+A reporter for the Daily Record was less than impressed by Drew's 2005 return, saying "The Erinsborough-based soap has been accused of having far-fetched storylines – and it outdoes itself this week as, in an X Files style plot, Steph continues to have dreams of Drew, Libby's long-dead husband."